codemagic-ci-cd/codemagic-docs/content/variables/environment-variable-groups.md

 cat your_file_name.extension | base64 | xclip -selection clipboard
 {{</notebox>}}

-After running these command lines, pasting what is automatically copied into the value input and checking the "Secure" checkbox completes the encryption process.
+After running these command lines, pasting what is automatically copied into the Variable value input and checking the "Secure" checkbox completes the encryption process.

 ## Global variables and secrets